apache/druid/docs/querying/set-query-context.md

 - Set priorities to ensure critical queries get computational resources first.
 - Adjust memory limits for queries that process large datasets.

-Druid offers mutiple approches for you set up your query context.
+Druid offers multiple approaches for you to set up your query context.
 This guide covers all the approaches—from the web console to programmatic APIs with practical examples you can adapt for your use case.

 Before you begin, identify which context parameters you need to configure in order to establish your query context as context carriers.
 For a complete list of available parameters and their descriptions, see [Query context reference](query-context-reference.md).

-## Druid Web console
+## Druid web console

 The easiest way to set query context is through the Druid web console.
 You can define context parameters using the Query context editor with these steps: